 There were 96% of patients in the nivolumab group and 88% of patients in the placebo group who reported an AE (all-cause), with 23% and 12% of patients, respectively, reporting a grade 3 or 4 AE.
-The most common AE, nivolumab versus placebo, were fatigue (versus), diarrhea (versus) and pruritus (versus).
+The most common AE, nivolumab versus placebo, were fatigue (■ versus ■), diarrhea (■ versus ■) and pruritus (■ versus ■).
 Hypothyroidism was reported in 12% of patients in the nivolumab group and no patients in the placebo group.

-There were 15% of patients in the nivolumab group and 11% of patients in the placebo group who reported a SAE.
-There were no specific SAEs that occurred in 1% or more of patients.
+15% of patients in the nivolumab group and 11% of patients in the placebo group reported a serious adverse event (SAE), but no specific SAEs occurred in 1% or more of patients.